PragmaticCoding/PragmaticCoding.github.io/_posts/2022-12-19-KotlinForJava.md

 ``` kotlin
 var abc = 5
 ```
-Will give you Int.
-However, if you want Long, then you need to specify it:
+Will give you `Int`.
+However, if you want `Long`, then you need to specify it unless the initial value is too large for `Int`:

 ``` kotlin
 var abc : Long = 5
 ```

+The same structure follows when you want to define a variable as an interface when the initialization calls the constructor of an implementation of that interface.

 ## Instance Variables

-I'm very specifically using the term "instance variables" because Kotlin has a different structure for static elements, and these are NOT fields.
-Kotlin calls them "Properties".
+Here, we're very specifically using the term "instance variables" because Kotlin has a different structure for static elements, and these instance variables are very different from Java fields.
+Kotlin calls instance variables, ["Properties"](https://kotlinlang.org/docs/properties.html).

 A Kotlin property is actually a structure that is backed by a "field".
 There is a default getter and setter for the property, and should you chose to override them you can access the backing field inside your getter/setter code.
 For now, this is all you need to know about this.